 DeepSPInN predicts the molecular structure when given an input IR and ${}^{13}C$ NMR spectra without searching any pre-existing spectral databases or enumerating the possible structural motifs present in the input spectra.
 After formulating the molecular structure prediction problem as an MDP, DeepSPInN employs MCTS to explore and choose the actions in the MDP.
 After building a null molecular graph from the molecular formula, DeepSPInN builds the molecular graph by treating the addition of each edge as an action in the MDP with the help of offline-trained GCNs to featurize each state in the MDP.
-DeepSPInN is able to correctly predict the molecular structure for 95.98% of input IR and 13C NMR spectra in an average time of 160 seconds for molecules with < 10 heavy atoms.
+DeepSPInN is able to correctly predict the molecular structure for 91.5% of input IR and 13C NMR spectra in an average time of 77 seconds for molecules with < 10 heavy atoms.

 DeepSPInN currently works on molecules that have less than 10 heavy atoms and future work could extend DeepSPInN to work on bigger molecules, or perhaps introduce other approaches that can easily be extended to bigger molecules.
-DeepSPInN currently requires the molecular formula of the molecule to be inferred from another chemical characterization technique apart from the input spectra.
-Although interpreting the entire structure from the spectra is harder, enumerating the splitting of the ^{13}C NMR peaks is still a tough task because of the overlap of nearby peaks and also due to the noise in experimental ^{13}C NMR spectra.
-Removing these strict requirements on the pre-processing of the ^{13}C NMR spectra and removing the dependence on the molecular formula can be directions for future avenues of research in structure elucidation.
+Since the number of molecules increases exponentially as the number of heavy atoms increase, future work could try to have a subset of molecules for different number of heavy atoms rather than trying to exhaustively train on all possible molecules of greater sizes.
+DeepSPInN currently requires the molecular formula to be inferred from another chemical characterization technique apart from the input spectra.
+Removing this requirement is an aspect that can be explored in the future.
+We demonstrated the capability of our method to effectively learn to characterize simulated IR and ${}^{13}C$ NMR spectra, which reflect the complexity of experimental spectra.
+This paves the way for future works to build datasets of experimental spectra and validate our method on them.
 Additionally, it will be interesting to see if DeepSPInN's accuracy improves with the addition of other spectral information such as UV-Vis spectra and mass spectra.
 We believe that DeepSPInN is a valuable demonstration of how machine learning can contribute to molecular structure prediction, and that it would help spur further research in the application of deep learning in high-throughput synthesis to enable faster and more efficient drug discovery pipelines.